 30 Long Lane

-The MRI Core Facility and Center for NMR Research (CNMRR) have 8,900 sq. ft. of laboratory space, which includes: biochemical, electronic and surgical suites, and a fully equipped machine shop with (2) 3D printers.
+The MRI Core Facility contains 8,900 sq. ft. of laboratory space, which includes: biochemical, electronic and surgical suites, and a fully equipped machine shop with (2) 3D printers.

 The MRI Core facility has two MRI systems and an EEG MRI-compatible system dedicated for research.

 3T Siemens PRISMA-Fit scanner equipped with True 2 Channel Tx and 64 Channel Rx.
 The latest RF coil set including a 64 Channel head coil and software packages with full clinical capability.

 7T Biospec 70/20 as small animal imaging system (Bruker Biospin, Ettlingen, Germany).
 Latest Hardware and Software.
 Avance NEO with Paravision 360.

 SenSaVue System for visual and auditory stimulation (Invivo Corp, FL, USA), which includes an LCD visual display, audio system, button response unit and software (E-Prime) for paradigm creation, patient management, protocol planning, precise delivery of brain stimulation, and behavioral analysis.